FrontendMasters/react-enlightenment/what-is-react.md

 # What is React?

-React is a JavaScript tool that makes it easy to reason about, construct, and maintain stateless and stateful user interfaces.
-It provides the means to declaratively define and divide a UI into UI components (aka React components) made up of HTML like nodes (aka React nodes).
+React is a JavaScript tool developed by Facebook that makes it easy to reason about, construct, and maintain stateless and stateful user interfaces.
+It provides the means to declaratively define and divide a UI into UI components (aka React components) defined with HTML like nodes called React nodes.
+React nodes eventually get transformed into a format for UI rendering (e.g. HTML/DOM, canvas , svg etc...).

 I could ramble on trying to express in words what React is, but I think it  best to just show you.
 What follows is a whirl wind tour of React and React components from thirty thousand feet.
 Don't try and figure out all the details yet as I describe React in this section.
 Just follow along grabbing a hold of the big concepts for now.